Best shaving techniques to avoid skin trauma, irritation, and shaving burn

 Rinse and clean your razor thoroughly after each use to remove any buildup of shaving cream, hair, or bacteria.
 Store your razor in a dry place to prevent moisture-related issues.
 This is especially important with plastic cartridge razors where bacteria can collect in the tight, inaccessible areas.
 Debris will collect between the multiple blades and then grow in a humid environment like the bathroom.

-Practice and technique refinement:
+Practice with technique refinement:

 Proper technique for wet shaving